 Sedona | Safe.Clean.Ready Educates Residents, Visitors, Businesses

-268 businesses are signed on to the Sedona | Safe.Clean.Ready campaign as we continue to urge all residents, visitors and businesses to interact safely.
+274 businesses have signed on to Sedona | Safe.Clean.Ready as we continue to help residents, visitors and businesses interact safely.
 The site lists all participating businesses and valuable safety tips.
 Look for Sedona | Safe.Clean.Ready window stickers and posters at businesses all over town.

-- Stay home if you are sick or have been in contact with a sick person
+- Stay home if you are sick or have been in contact with a sick person.

-- Wash your hands often with soap and water for at least 20 seconds
+- Wash your hands often with soap and water for at least 20 seconds.

-- Avoid touching your eyes, nose, and mouth
+- Avoid touching your eyes, nose and mouth.

-- Maintain a 6-foot distance from others
+- Maintain a 6-foot distance from others.

-- Wear a protective face covering in public (when 6 ft distancing isn’t possible)
+- Wear a protective face covering in public (when 6 ft distancing isn’t possible).

-- Limit contact with others
+- Limit contact with others.

-- Avoid congregating in public areas
+- Avoid congregating in public areas.

-- Stay on trails except to let people pass (maintain 6 ft distance)
+- Stay on trails except to let people pass (maintain 6 ft distance).